 And really, I think it’s great.
 While I don’t agree that everyone should be completely grain-free, I think it’s good that we’re questioning whether or not they should be the “base” of the food guide pyramid, and make up the majority of our intake.
 Here’s a hint: they should not.

 Why?
-Simply, they are a high carbohydrate food that doesn’t stack up nutritionally to many other foods, appleoatcookedsuch as almonds or broccoli or beans.
+Simply, they are a high carbohydrate food that doesn’t stack up nutritionally to many other foods, such as almonds or broccoli or beans.
 They simply don’t.
 They have a place.
 They are an inexpensive food source, and some of them are nourishing.
 Many of them are not.

 Within grains, there is a significant difference between refined grains, whole grains, and intact grains.
 And, within “carbohydrate foods” that give us similar amounts of calories of carbs, there are vast differences in nutrients (compare yams vs. wheat for example).